SCOPE OF THIS CHAPTER

 - Chronology / significant events and all professional involvement.

 In this section the social worker will document pertinent components of the family chronology on LCS that will inform an understanding (and be relevant) to the nature of the referral or assessment.
 It is important that only pertinent information is included here.
+The LCS chronology function should be used in all cases.

 - What is this telling you?